abgox/abgo_bucket/README.md

         -   **❌** : It hasn't been done yet.
         -   **➖** : It's not necessary, or the conditions are not meet.(e.g. data file not found)
     -   **`Note`**
-        -   `run` : Run the application once after installing.
+        -   `run` : Run the app once after installing.
         -   `UWP` : A `UWP` app.
 The app's program files are not within `Scoop`. `Scoop` only manages the persistence of data and operations for installing, updating, and uninstalling.
         -   `noAutoUpdate` : `json.autoupdate` are not configured, and Scoop cannot automatically detect updates.
         -   `invalid` : Invalid app placed in the deprecated folder.
 It may be removed from the list in the future.